tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 ### Step away

 When you receive feedback on something you just worked on, it is more difficult to process it objectively than something you worked on days or even hours ago.
-Taking some time to "step away" from the code you just worked on can help.
-By switching your focus away, you can begin to detach some of the emotions that come into play.
+This difficulty comes from the emotional attachment you form as you put effort into your work.
+Taking some time to "step away" from the code you just worked on can help you begin to detach these emotions and be more prepared to receive feedback.

 Stepping away can be as simple as checking email after you've pushed your code.
 However, it is more powerful to have physical separation.
 As silly as it may sound, I have found that actual, physical space helps me feel less attached to my code.
 Stepping away can be something quick like refilling your drink or take time, like taking a walk; it doesn't have to take long but should provide some physical and temporal distance between yourself and the code for which you are soliciting feedback.

-I find the advice of stepping away (or taking a step back) to be generally useful in all walks of life.
+I find the advice of stepping away (or taking a step back) to be useful in all walks of life.
 Next time your code is ready for a review, try going for a walk.
 I think when you come back, you will see your code through a new lens.

 ### Review your code first